Skip to content

 Managing LLM Models

 This guide covers the full lifecycle of LLM models in Open Chat Studio: adding new models, deprecating models that are being phased out, and fully deleting models.
+See the user documentation for how deprecation and removal are handled automatically from the end user's perspective.

 Adding Deprecation Deletion